-The Licensing Authority's rationale for issuing New or Variations to Premises Licence and Club Premises Certificates where there are extensions in operational hours, or the addition or extension of activities (regulated entertainment) that may cause public nuisance are that there will be a presumption of refusal if the Applicant has not properly considered and where appropriate sought advice from those with expertise in this field, in order to alleviate any issues of public nuisance arising.
+The Licensing Authority will presume against the grant of new Premises Licences or Licence Variations and Club Premises Certificates where there are extensions in operational hours, or the addition or extension of activities (regulated entertainment) that may cause public nuisance, where the Applicant has not properly considered the issue of nuisance and where appropriate sought advice from those with expertise in this field, in order to alleviate any concerns arising.

 There will be an assumption however that Licensed Premises in residential areas, or where there is proximity to residential properties, will only be allowed to undertake Licensable Activities until 11pm unless detailed consideration and mitigation measures have been proposed to address those concerns.
-A simple application with no supporting material can be expected to be refused.
+A simple application with no supporting material can be expected to be refused, where relevant representations have been received.